kissotdragon/stix_Syslog4/README.md

 A STIX/TAXII client that grabs STIX data from a TAXII discovery service, parses out the indicators and observables, and can send the data via CEF Syslog to a Syslog endpoint

 # Requirements
-This script has been updated to run in Python3 -- a dependancy of the STIX library.
+This script has been updated to run in Python3 --

 This script requires some python dependencies.
 You can install these using pip3.